xsscx/srd/code/Readme.md

 Also available is a TFTP Server ripped and canabalized for the SRD.
 TFTP Server & Client work perfectly for iOS 14.3 -> 14Beta7.

+October 25, 2021: In iOS 15.1 Apple added a new entitlement called research.com.apple.license-to-operate to support Frida and other research tools for the Apple Security Research Device.
+This entitlement allows tools to bypass the PPL codesigning protections and the usual task-port policies to inject code into any process running on the system (platform and non-platform).

 ## iPhone 11 Register Fuzzing Code

 On May 6, 2021 a Post by Sven Peter about Apple Silicon Hardware Secrets: SPRR and Guarded Exception Levels (GXF) at URL https://blog.svenpeter.dev/posts/m1_sprr_gxf/ appeared in my Timeline.
 I had just been reviewing https://github.com/AsahiLinux/m1n1/blob/main/tools/apple_regs.json.